ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 tag is indicated by following its opening bracket with an exclamation mark (see `critical-flag` in {{abnf}}).

-A string such as:
+Internet Date/Time Format strings such as:

     2022-07-08T00:14:07Z[Europe/Paris]
+    2022-07-08T00:14:07+01:00[Europe/Paris]

-is internally inconsistent, as Europe/Paris does not use a time zone offset of 0.
+are internally inconsistent, as Europe/Paris does not use a time zone offset of 0 (which is indicated in the `Z`, an abbreviation for `+00:00`), nor a time zone offset of `+01:00` in July 2022.
-The time zone hint given is elective, though, so the recipient is not required to act on the inconsistency; it can treat the Internet Date/Time Format string as if it were:
+The time zone hint given in the suffix tag is elective, though, so the recipient is not required to act on the inconsistency; it can treat the Internet Date/Time Format string as if it were:

     2022-07-08T00:14:07Z
+    2022-07-08T00:14:07+01:00

 Similar with: